The Bronx Defenders

 Applications will be considered on a rolling basis and decisions will be made as soon as an appropriate candidate is identified.
 Please contact Karla Ostolaza, Managing Director of the Immigration Practice, via email at karlao@bronxdefenders.org with any questions regarding the position.

-The Bronx Defenders is an equal opportunity employer and is cultivating an anti-oppressive workplace that embraces staff with a diversity of backgrounds, identities and experiences.
+The Bronx Defenders is an equal opportunity employer and is committed to maintaining a workplace that embraces staff with a diversity of backgrounds, identities, and experiences.
 We acknowledge the ways in which systemic oppression and injustice can undermine access to professional opportunities and are committed to conducting hiring and promotion processes that are equitable and accessible to those commonly excluded from the workforce.
-We do not discriminate against and in fact specifically encourage applicants from marginalized communities to apply, including those who identify as Black, Indigenous, people of color, queer, transgender, gender non-conforming, disabled, neurodivergent and those directly impacted by criminal, civil, family and immigration legal systems.
-We value lived as well as professional experience and particularly welcome applications from the Bronx community that we work with.
+We do not discriminate against and in fact specifically encourage applicants from marginalized communities to apply, including those who identify as Black, Indigenous, people of color, queer, transgender, gender non-conforming, disabled, neurodivergent, and those directly impacted by criminal, civil, family, and immigration legal systems.
+We value lived as well as professional experience and particularly welcome applications from the Bronx community that we serve.

 Options